-the related chapter of the Social Responsibility Report;

-the 2020 Statutory Report to Parliament;

-the "Governance" page on the website.
+- the related chapter of the Social Responsibility Report, - the 2020 Statutory Report to Parliament, - the "Governance" page on the website.

+Four economic recovery

-4 economic recovery priorities for France
+priorities for France

-In response to the crisis, Caisse des Dépôts Group fully supports the economic recovery and has stepped up its aim to take action in all territories for sustainable development and regional cohesion.
+In response to the crisis, Caisse des Dépôts Group fully supports the economic recovery and has stepped up its aim to take action in all regions for sustainable development and regional cohesion.
 The Group intends to address France's current emergencies by accelerating and focusing its equity investments in its areas of expertise to maximise impact.
-Between now and 2024, the Group's transactions will focus on four key pillars: the green transition; economic development; regional cohesion and housing; and social cohesion.
+Between now and 2024, the Group's transactions will focus on four key pillars: the green transition, economic development, regional cohesion and housing, and social cohesion.

-The green transition: accelerate the transition the transition towards a carbon-neutral economy for the climate and biodiversity Faced with the ecological emergency, the Group is committed to a just transition towards a carbon-neutral economy for the climate and biodiversity.
-The Group intends to implement the Paris Climate Agreement objectives, and their translation into France's National Low-Carbon Strategy (SNBC), by aligning all its business activities to a trajectory to limit global warming to 1.5 °C.
+accelerate the transition towards a carbon-neutral economy for the climate and biodiversity

+Faced with the climate emergency. the Group is committed to a just transition towards a carbon-neutral economy for the climate and biodiversity.
+The Group intends to implement the Paris Climate Agreement objectives, and their translation into France's National Low-Carbon Strategy (SNBC). by aligning all its activities on a trajectory to limit global warming to 1.5 °C.